-You may take pride in knowing that your gift, of whatever size, provides vital support for the core mission and values of the NHSEB, and enhances the empowering and educational experiences our program provides for thousands of students, representing nearly 400 schools.
-These students compete in 40 regional high school ethics bowls, spread across 31 states, and their winners will meet in Nationals competition this coming April.
+You may take pride in knowing that your gift, regardless of size, provides vital support for the core mission and values of the NHSEB, and enhances the transformative experiences our program provides for thousands of students, representing over 300 schools.
+These students spend months preparing to compete in 41 regional high school ethics bowls, spread across 32 states, and their winners will meet at the NHSEB National Championship this coming April.

-Now, perhaps more than ever, it is crucial for us to think, discuss, and get to work together on the issues that confront us all.
-All across the country students are sitting down to the difficult task of doing just this—from assessing the moral dimensions of the pandemic to thinking hard about the roles of building names and policing, from evaluating modes of disagreement to answering tough questions about privacy on social media.
-In some states, competition is off to an early start, with regionals having already occurred in Virginia and North Carolina with the NHSEBBridge bowl.
-All of these students, of course, are the reason we are all here, and the reason that many of you likely feel so strongly about our program.
-The Ethics Bowl format provides a venue for students to hone their skills and work together in truly collaborative fashion, even over deeply entrenched disagreements.
+Now, more than ever, it is crucial for us to think, discuss, and get to work together on the issues that confront us all.
+All across the country students are sitting down to the difficult task of doing just this—from assessing the moral dimensions of the pandemic to thinking hard about media literacy, data privacy, and other key issues.
+These students, of course, are the reason we are here, and the reason that many of you likely feel so strongly about our program.
+The Ethics Bowl format provides a venue for students to hone their skills and work together in truly collaborative fashion, even and especially over deeply entrenched disagreements.
 An overwhelming majority of those students affirm that participation in the NHSEB empowers them and helps them to sharpen skills they will need to engage and thrive in an increasingly diverse and complicated world.
-Of the students who participated in our program in 2019-2020:
+Of the students who participated in our program last year:

 One student summarizes things thus: “[The NHSEB] is an experience unlike any other.
 It is both the most fun I’ve ever had while also stretching my critical thinking skills and helping me engage in civil discourse in a whole new way.
 The cases are interesting and multi-faceted, the students are thoughtful and intelligent, and the directors and volunteers are extremely hardworking and kind.
 I am beyond grateful for this experience and the skills and friendships I’ve developed because of it.”

-Providing these very spaces and designing new opportunities for students constitutes the core mission that lies at the heart of the National High School Ethics Bowl.
-A democratic society depends on citizens’ ability and willingness to reflect on, discuss, and, yes, vigorously disagree about core values in a way that is respectful, civil, and productive.
+Providing these spaces and designing new opportunities for students constitutes the core mission that lies at the heart of the National High School Ethics Bowl.
+A democratic society depends on citizens’ ability and willingness to reflect on, discuss, and, yes, vigorously disagree about core values in a way that is respectful and productive.
 It is these skills which the NHSEB fosters in the students it serves, and they are hungry for the chance to think and work together on the issues that affect their lives.
 Your generosity helps us realize this mission, and brings the virtues and values of democratic citizenship to students across the United States and around the world.
-I hope you’ll consider supporting us as we look forward to 2021.
+I hope you’ll consider supporting us as we look forward to a bright 2022.

-Gratefully, and with warm wishes for a wonderful new year,
+Gratefully, and with warm wishes for the new year,